Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: Introduction

 To advance quantum spectroscopy, both the scope of accessible methods and samples must be expanded.
 HED's current main limitation, shared with all other entangled-pair spectroscopy, is the low photon flux and coincidence rates from entangled-photon sources.
 HED is therefore currently not competitive for routine lifetime measurements.
 However, it can provide a foundation for extending quantum-light spectroscopy beyond simple intensity correlations, opening the possibility to resolve additional energy- and polarization-correlations.
 Such capabilities would enable more sophisticated approaches for probing quantum systems, with the broader aim of accessing entanglement signatures and unraveling excitonic dynamics in quantum materials \cite{saglamyurek2011broadband}.
 In light of these requirements, the expansion of entangled-pair spectroscopy from solution-phase organic molecules to solid-state materials is a logical next step.
 First, the entangled light-matter interaction and emission can be photonically enhanced to increase both the overall brightness and excitation rate per emitter.
 The latter is needed, for example, to validate theoretical predictions of inter-pair delay-dependent two-photon excitation i.e., electronic pathway selectivity \cite{fujihashi2024pathway}.
-To advance quantum spectroscopy, both the scope of accessible methods and samples must be expanded.
-HED's current main limitation, shared with all other entangled-pair spectroscopy, is the low photon flux and coincidence rates from entangled-photon sources.
-HED is therefore currently not competitive for routine lifetime measurements.
-However, it can provide a foundation for extending quantum-light spectroscopy beyond simple intensity correlations, opening the possibility to resolve additional energy- and polarization-correlations.
-Such capabilities would enable more sophisticated approaches for probing quantum systems, with the broader aim of accessing entanglement signatures and unraveling excitonic dynamics in quantum materials \cite{saglamyurek2011broadband}.
-In light of these requirements, the expansion of entangled-pair spectroscopy from solution-phase organic molecules to solid-state materials is a logical next step.
-First, the entangled light-matter interaction and emission can be photonically enhanced to increase both the overall brightness and excitation rate per emitter.
-The latter is needed, for example, to validate theoretical predictions of inter-pair delay-dependent two-photon excitation i.e., electronic pathway selectivity \cite{fujihashi2024pathway}.

 Here, we demonstrate HED in solid-state materials at low temperatures, specifically thin-films of near-infrared (NIR) emitting colloidal InAs/ZnSe quantum dots (QDs).
 QDs offer a rich platform for exploring entangled-pair light–matter interactions, thanks to their tunable electronic fine structure, phonon coupling, and electron–hole radiative and non-radiative rates \cite{bera2010quantum}.
 To our knowledge, our results represent the first demonstration of entangled-photon heralded emission detection in a solid-state material, distinct from prior two-photon excitation approaches using entangled photons \cite{pandya2024towards}.
 QD's processability and proven integration with nanophotonic structures may help overcome brightness limitations through enhancement of the absorption and emission \cite{chen2021integration}, and serve as a model system for entangled-photon non-linear spectroscopy.